NOW FULLY BOOKED

 FightCamp is the United Kingdom’s premier Historical European Martial Arts event.
 Spanning one amazing weekend each year, we bring over 30 instructors from around the world to teach historical fencing.
-Our event welcomes any adult participant, from experienced sword fighting, wrestling and martial arts practitioners to complete beginners.
-FightCamp is held at a huge site in the West Midlands and boasts indoor and outdoor training areas, as well as a shower block and bar.
+Our event welcomes any adult participant over the age of 18, from complete beginners to experienced sword fighting, wrestling and martial arts practitioners .
+FightCamp is held at a huge site in the West Midlands, and boasts indoor and outdoor training areas, as well as a shower block, cafe and bar.

 - Arrival information